jacprog/mobile/README.md

-# mobile site with jquery mobile
+# mobile site with jquery

 trying mobile version with jquery mobile
 Need to update as project4 https versus http